jpgmeyer/jpgmeyer.github.io/README.md

 When messaging (e.g., on Slack), stating the request upfront helps me respond promptly.

+I prefer written communication over voice memos or unscheduled calls.
+For discussions, scheduling a call in advance helps me prepare and contribute effectively.

 ## Collaboration

 Teamwork energizes me, and I focus on collaboration and shared success over competition.
 If you’re stuck, I’d love to help think things through.